Impact of space-time curvature coupling on the vacuum energy induced by a magnetic topological defect in flat space-time of arbitrary dimension: Introduction

 The coupling $\xi$ plays a key role in a wide range of physical models, including early Universe inflation \cite{Faraoni:2000wk,Kaiser:2015usz}, dark matter and large-scale structure formation \cite{Sankharva:2021spi}.
 It also affects cosmic microwave background anisotropies, baryon acoustic oscillations, the matter power spectrum \cite{Geng:2015nnb}, and even the stability of our Universe \cite{Branchina:2019tyy}.
 Among all possible values for the parameter $\xi$, there are several special values.
 The case of $\xi=0$ is called the case of minimal coupling.
 In the case of $(d+1)$-dimensional space-time, the conformal invariance of the theory is achieved at

 In the case of $(3+1)$-dimensional space-time $\xi_c=1/6$.
-It was shown in \cite{Sitenko:2002zp} that the value $\xi = 1/4$ also plays an important role, which we will discuss further.
+It was shown in \cite{Sitenko:2002zp} that the value $\xi = 1/4$ also plays an important {technical} role, which we will discuss further.

 In this paper, we will investigate the vacuum polarization of a charged massive scalar matter field $\psi$ in the flat space-time of arbitrary dimension in the background of a magnetic tube of finite transverse size $r_0$, which is impenetrable to the matter field.
 We will be interested in the dependence of the induced vacuum energy on the coupling to the space-time curvature.
-On the surface of the tube, we consider generalized Robin-type boundary conditions
+On the surface of the tube, we consider {general} Robin-type boundary conditions

-where $\theta$ is a parameter of the boundary condition, $-\pi/2 \leq \theta< \pi/2$.
-The special cases of\\ $\theta=0$ and $\theta=-\pi/2$ correspond to Dirichlet and Neumann boundary conditions, respectively.
+where {$r_0$ is the radius of the tube} and $\theta$ is a parameter of the boundary condition, $-\pi/2 \leq \theta< \pi/2$.
+The special cases of $\theta=0$ and $\theta=-\pi/2$ correspond to Dirichlet and Neumann boundary conditions, respectively.
 For these special cases, the induced vacuum energy has been studied in \cite{Gorkavenko:2009qn,Gorkavenko:2011qg,Gorkavenko:2013rsa} (with the Dirichlet boundary condition) and in \cite{Gorkavenko:2022xtv} (with the Neumann boundary condition).

 In \cite{Gorkavenko:2024vuy} it was shown that, in $(2+1)$-dimensional flat space-time with a fixed tube radius $mr_0 = 1/100$, the total vacuum energy of a scalar field induced in the background of an impenetrable tube with Robin-type boundary conditions and magnetic field inside depends on the coupling $\xi$ between the scalar field and space-time curvature.